DannyArends/CTLmapping/doc/joss/2016/paper.md

 with highly correlated gene expression patterns (see figure 1).

 -![Figure 1](Fig1.png)
-Figure 1: CTL profile and QTL profiles. (a) shows a very similar profile, (b) shows a CTL without a QTL and (m) shows a QTL without a CTL.
-(Danny: short example and explanation).
+<sub><sup>
+Figure 1: Example CTL profile and QTL profiles found in GeneNetwork GN207 (eye mRNA)
+(a) Shows a CTL without a colocalizing QTL, correlation between the expression of between *St7* and *Il18r1* changes at ~ 15 Mb at chromosome 2 from -0.39 B locus, to 0.86 D locus, while both genes do not show a difference in mean expression
+(b) The *St7* gene does however shows a QTL at chromosome 6, meaning that the expression of this gene is regulated by some variant at this locus.
+No CTLs are detected between *St7* and *Il18r1* at this locus (c) At chromosome 19 we observe that the *Mtvr2* gene shows a significant QTL, it also shows a significant CTL at this position, we observe a significant change in correlation with the *C1qtnf5* gene (0.85 B locus to -0.46 D locus), leading to a very similar profile.
+</sup></sub>

 CTL analysis can be performed on phenotypes obtained from the whole biomolecular spectrum.
 From 'classic' phenotypes, such as yield and